-HPV causes nearly all squamous cell cancer of the anus in both men and women.
+HPV can cause cancer of the anus in both men and women.
 It’s more common in people with HIV and in men who have sex with other men.

-HPV is found in mouth and throat cancers in men and women.
+HPV is found in some mouth and throat cancers.
 Most cancers found in the back of the throat, including the base of the tongue and tonsils, are HPV-related.
 These are the most common HPV-related cancers in men.

 There’s no standard screening test to find these cancers early.
 Still, many can be found early during routine exams by a dentist, doctor, dental hygienist, or by self-exam.

 HPV is passed from one person to another during contact with an infected part of the body.
-Although HPV can be spread during sex – including vaginal, anal, and oral sex – sex isn’t the only way for the infection to spread.
+Although HPV can be spread during sexual contact – including vaginal, anal, and oral sex – sex isn’t the only way for the infection to spread.
 All that’s needed is skin-to-skin contact with an area of the body infected with HPV.
-Infection with HPV also seems to be able to be spread from one part of the body to another.
-For instance, infection may start in the cervix and then spread to the vagina and vulva.
 There may be other ways to become infected with HPV that aren’t yet clear.
-For instance, it may be spread through shared sex toys.

 Condoms must be used correctly every time sex occurs.
-Still, condoms can’t protect completely because they don’t cover every possible HPV-infected area of the body, such as the skin on the genital or anal area.
-Still, condoms do provide some protection against HPV, and they also help protect against HIV, some other sexually transmitted diseases, and pregnancy.
+Even then, condoms can’t protect completely because they don’t cover every possible HPV-infected area of the body, such as the skin on the genital or anal area.
+Still, condoms do provide some protection against HPV, and they also help protect against some other sexually transmitted infections.

 A new condom should be used with each sex act.
 The condom should be put on BEFORE any genital, oral, or anal contact and kept on until sex is finished.

-There are vaccines approved for use in males and females.
+Vaccines are approved for use in males and females.
 They can only be used to prevent HPV infection – they don’t help treat an existing infection.
-To work best, the vaccines should be given at or before age 11 or 12.

 Contact your American Cancer Society for more on the HPV vaccines.

-The HPV tests on the market are only approved to find cervical HPV infection in women.
-They can be used to help test women at certain ages and after certain Pap test findings to help look for cervical cancer.
+The HPV tests on the market are only approved to find HPV infection in individuals with a cervix.
+They can be used alone or as part of a co-test (when an HPV test and a Pap test are done at the same time) to determine your risk of developing cervical cancer.